-Art in Halifax Now 0.5 unit
+Art in Halifax Now

 An introduction to major dynamics, theories and tendencies in contemporary art using the vibrant Halifax Art scene as its primary focus.
 Note: Students who have received credit for CULS 1105 may not take this course for credit.